 Day 4: Machu Picchu (The Lost City of the Incas)

-On the final day, you will wake up early in your hotel, have breakfast, and take the first buses up to Machu Picchu.
+On the final day, you will wake up early in your hotel, have breakfast, and take the first bus up to Machu Picchu.
 If the weather is good, you will be able to witness the fantastic sunrise over Machu Picchu, which is truly an unforgettable experience.

-• Guided Tour: 2 – 3 hours
+• Duration: 2 – 2.5 hours guided tour

 • Meals: Breakfast (hotel)